yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

   rbind(SJ_friends)
 ```

-Some final data cleaning: filtering out friends that are not among the top 30 R - users, replacing their IDs with twitter names and adding gender for top users and their friends...
+Finally, let me do some last data cleaning: filtering out friends that are not among the top 30 R - users, replacing their IDs with twitter names and adding gender for top users and their friends...
 Tam, tam, tam: here we are!
 Here's the final data frame we'll use for visualising the friends networks!

 ``` r
 # select friends that are top30 users